 - Old Navy

 To get started, you can sign up for free.
-You connect the email account where you get your receipts, and link your Amazon account.
-It scours your inbox for receipts and keeps a log of your purchases.
+You connect the email account where you get your receipts.
+It monitors your inbox for receipts and keeps a log of your purchases.

-If there’s a price change on anything you bought, they automatically ask for an adjustment for you.
-If they’re successful, they keep 25% of the cash, and send the rest back to you.
+If there’s a price change on anything you bought, they ask for an adjustment for you.
+The service is free to use.
 You link a credit or debit card to your account and they’ll issue the refund in the form of a statement credit (they use Stripe as a payment processor).